 Based on our objective in this project, a web tool is developed to display the data in two different maps in the first map based on the last political districts.

+The website [https://data7001group8.com] also depicts the distribution of projects and their locations on each electoral district.
+Expenditure and the total estimated cost in that Each project related to one of 13 different departments and the relationship between projects with population of each region.